Mohs micrographic surgery (MMS) for skin cancer

-If you have non-dissolvable stitches, your practise nurse at the GP surgery can remove these about one to two weeks after.
+If you have non-dissolvable stitches, your practice nurse at the GP surgery can remove these about one to two weeks after.

 When you go home your doctor or nurse will give you information about how to care for the wound.
 They will let you know when you need to go back for a check up.